HHS/hhs-ocdo/_pages/operations/initiatives.md

 ## Data Maturity

-HHS OCDO is following the [CMMI Data Management Maturity Model](https://cmmiinstitute.com/data-management-maturity), an industry standard, to serve as the foundation for building and enhancing the Department’s data management capabilities.
+HHS OCDO is following an industry standard [Management Maturity Model](https://cmmiinstitute.com/data-management-maturity), to serve as the foundation for building and enhancing the Department’s data management capabilities.

 ## Data Skills